iPrep Digital Libraries- ICT Labs For Schools

 ICT lab challenge 1: Lack of motivation due to complex hardware

-When it comes to handling the ICT lab hardware, there are a number of barriers that hinder the learning process.
-These include lack of electricity, unreliability of equipment, lack of technical support and other resource related issues such as not using up-to-date hardware and softwares.
-Most of the schools use only one printer or scanner that too rarely.
-Forget about the printers and scanner.
-Even the ICT labs are rarely used.
+When it comes to handling the ICT lab hardware, several barriers hinder the learning process.
+These include lack of electricity, unreliability of equipment, lack of technical support, and other resource-related issues such as not using up-to-date hardware and software.
+Most of the schools rarely use only one printer or scanner.
+Forget about the printers and scanners.
+Even the ICT labs are hardly ever used.

-In a research done by Vikramjit Singh of St. Xavier’s College of Education, Patna with 1551 students from 87 schools of selected districts of Bihar in 2018 (report), the findings were even more eye opening.
+In a research done by Vikramjit Singh of St. Xavier’s College of Education, Patna with 1551 students from 87 schools of selected districts of Bihar in 2018, the findings were even more eye-opening.

-This report also indicates that during the initial years both students and teacher seem to be motivated but gradually they stop using ICT labs.
+This report also indicates that during the initial years, both students and teachers seem to be motivated but gradually they stop using ICT labs.

 ICT lab challenge 2: Lack of skilled teachers in government schools